 Mr Constantine Georgakopoulos, president of the Greek Red Cross Society, was asked by King Paul of Greece tonight to form a caretaker Cabinet.

-Mr Constantine Georgakopoulos, president of the Greek Red Cross Society, was asked by King Paul of Greece tonight to form a caretaker Cabinet.
+Background: Mr Constantine Georgakopoulos, president of the Greek Red Cross Society, was asked by King Paul of Greece tonight to form a caretaker Cabinet.
 At the end of fifteen days, after the proposed new electoral law has been passed, Mr Georgakopoulos should dissolve the Chamber and proclaim a general election.

 This was the outcome of day-long consultations between the King and Greek political leaders, among whom were George Papandrelu and Sophocles Venizelos, co-leaders of the Liberal Party, and Mr Eliou, the representative of the Union of Democratic Left (Communist).
 Another visitor to the Palace was Mr Papapolitis, leader of the National Progressive Union of Centre Party.